Edward J. Clancy Jr.

-Edward J. "Chip" Clancy Jr. (June 30, 1950 - June 6, 2021) was a Massachusetts politician who served the 55th mayor of Lynn, Massachusetts.
+Edward J. "Chip" Clancy Jr. (June 30, 1950 – June 6, 2021) was an American politician in the state of Massachusetts who served the 55th mayor of Lynn, Massachusetts.
 He was first elected in November 2001.
 Previously, Clancy served on the Lynn City Council.
 After the council, he served in the Massachusetts House of Representatives and the Massachusetts Senate.
 In 2001, while still a member of the Massachusetts Senate, Clancy was elected as Mayor of Lynn; after his election as Mayor, Clancy resigned from the Senate.
-On November 3, 2009 he was defeated by Republican challenger Judith Flanagan Kennedy, by a margin of 27 votes.
-Clancy continued to practice law and remained active in the community.
-Clancy died on June 6, 2021 of natural causes at the age of 70, with his wife Linda and family by his side.
+On November 3, 2009, he was defeated by challenger Judith Flanagan Kennedy, by a margin of 27 votes.

 Early life

-Clancy is a native of Lynn, Massachusetts.
-Clancy's parents were Mrs. Claire M. (Luby) Clancy and Edward J. "Nipper" Clancy, a former political leader and city assessor of Lynn.
+Clancy was a native of Lynn, Massachusetts.
+His parents were Claire M. (Luby) Clancy and Edward J. "Nipper" Clancy, a former political leader and city assessor of Lynn.

 Early career

 Clancy graduated from Providence College and Suffolk University Law School.
-On December 15, 1975 Clancy was admitted to the Massachusetts Bar and served as an Assistant Attorney General in the Massachusetts Attorney General's office.
+On December 15, 1975, Clancy was admitted to the Massachusetts Bar and served as an Assistant Attorney General in the Massachusetts Attorney General's office.